SheCodesAus/she-codes-crowdfunding-api-project-DaniiBlack/README.md

 *Note that while this is a crowdfunding website, actual money transactions are out of scope for this project.*

 ### MVP Plan Submission
-Please submit the following:▢The title of your website.▢A paragraph detailing the purpose and target audience for your website.▢The features your MVP will include.▢At least 3 additional features you would like to include if you reach your MVP.▢An API specification.▢A database schema.▢Wireframes.▢Colour Scheme.▢Heading and body font(s).Part A SubmissionPlease submit the following:▢A link to the GitHub repository containing the code for your project.▢A link to the deployed project.▢A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.▢A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.▢A screenshot of Insomnia, demonstrating a token being returned.▢Stepbystepinstructionsforhowtoregisteranewuserandcreateanewproject(i.e.endpointsandbody data).▢Your refined API specification and Database Schema.Part B SubmissionPlease submit the following:▢A link to the GitHub repository containing the code for your project.▢A link to the deployed project.▢A screenshot of the home page.▢A screenshot of the project creation form.▢A screenshot of a project with pledges.▢A screenshot of the resulting page when an unauthorized user attempts to edit a project.
+> Please submit the following:
+- The title of your website.
+- A paragraph detailing the purpose and target audience for your website.
+- The features your MVP will include.
+- At least 3 additional features you would like to include if you reach your MVP.
+- An API specification.
+- A database schema.
+- Wireframes.
+- Colour Scheme.
+- Heading and body font(s).

+- **Part A Submission**
+> Please submit the following:
+- A link to the GitHub repository containing the code for your project.
+- A link to the deployed project.
+- A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
+- A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
+- A screenshot of Insomnia, demonstrating a token being returned.
+- Stepbystepinstructionsforhowtoregisteranewuserandcreateanewproject(i.e.endpointsandbody data).
+- Your refined API specification and Database Schema.Part B SubmissionPlease submit the following:
+- A link to the GitHub repository containing the code for your project.
+- A link to the deployed project.
+- A screenshot of the home page.
+- A screenshot of the project creation form.
+- A screenshot of a project with pledges.
+- A screenshot of the resulting page when an unauthorized user attempts to edit a project.